andeha/Monitor/README.md

     terminal$ ninja syms # All symbols on stdout terminal$ ninja source # Ftns, virt. addr. and obj code.

-## Traditional Platform Features

-`Monitor` contains an implementation of `malloc` and `free` that can be called from your application.

 ## MIPS Assembly in Source Files

 The following example illustrates how to include assembly code in your source files: